AnkDos/oneindia_pr/README.md

 # oneindia_pr

+# To Run :
-Link of the project : http://vez.hgf.mybluehost.me/oneindia
+  for running the project visit the link  : http://vez.hgf.mybluehost.me/oneindia .